-- Fix triaxial ellipsoid implementation: We will be looking at the implementation of previous years' implementations of these modules to discover what issues there were with the triaxial ellipsoid implementation, and fix it. - GPU implementation: To increase the efficiency of modeling these more complex shapes, a GPU implementation is the most obvious and immediate solution.
+- Fix triaxial ellipsoid implementation: We will be reviewing previous years' implementation of these modules to discover what issues there were with the triaxial ellipsoid implementation, and to fix them.
+As noted by our clients, this may require an entire rewrite of the modules for modeling a triaxial ellipsoid, but may be as simple as debugging a few lines of code. - GPU implementation: To increase the efficiency of modeling these more complex shapes, particularly an implementation involving triangular facets, a GPU implementation is the most obvious and immediate solution.
+If this solution works, then it may be possible to expand upon it and rewrite past modules to use the same solution.

-2 Technological Challenges
+2. Technological Challenges

-With any large project, it is necessary to look at challenges that will be faced during it.
-This section will serve to address each of our initial concerns and challenges we expect to face in this project.
+With any large project, it is necessary to take a look at the challenges that will be faced in its course so we are readily prepared issues that may arise.
+The challenges in this project include implementing new modules to the existing program, increasing the efficiency of the program, and ensuring that the product will not be difficult for users to utilize.
+This section will serve to address each of our initial concerns and potential challenges in this project.

-2.1 Full Implementation of Triaxial Ellipsoids
+Full Implementation of Triaxial Ellipsoids

 The main goal of this project is implementing a working triaxial ellipsoid shape, namely making sure that the program properly renders shadows for triaxial ellipsoids.
 In previous projects, sphere and faceted objects were used to model the asteroids.
 Even though they are computationally simple, they are not structurally accurate; that is to say, asteroids do not look like perfect spheres.

 Triaxial ellipsoids are closer to how an asteroid is shaped.
-Of course, not all asteroids look alike, but adding a module for modelling triaxial ellipsoids can help our clients study binary asteroids more effectively.
+Of course, not all asteroids look alike, but adding a module for modeling triaxial ellipsoids can help our clients study binary asteroids more effectively.
 We will begin by reviewing last team's code to see where they went wrong when trying to implement a triaxial ellipsoid module to model asteroids.

-2.2 Implementation of Fluid Equilibrium
+Implementation of Fluid Equilibrium

-Although triaxial ellipsoids are closer to what asteroids look like than spheres do, we may also want to see if it is feasible to implement more complex shapes or even more complex behaviors.
+Although triaxial ellipsoids are closer to what asteroids look like than spheres, we may also want to see if it is feasible to implement more complex shapes or even more complex behaviors.
 For example, in our discussions with our clients at the Lowell Observatory, they mentioned that to get closer to how asteroids actually behave, we may want to expand the simulation to account for fluid bodies.
 This is when bodies in space "reach" for each other as they pass each other in orbit.
 Although this may be a goal to pursue after we are able to fully implement triaxial ellipsoids, it is still an important implementation to consider since we want our clients to be able to simulate asteroids as realistically as possible.

-2.3 GPU Implementation
+GPU Implementation

 For any software implementation, code can be further optimized for better runtimes and performance.
-The previous iterations of this project have managed to parallelize a large amount of the code, accomplishing this goal for the given objects that are being modeled.
-Our clients have their eyes set on modeling more advanced objects than just spheres and triaxial ellipsoids, moving this software to render collections of triangular facets.
-These objects require a decent amount of processing power to render, and while this is possible to do on a CPU, completing these computations on the CPU would take a long amount of time since they would be competing with other processes on the users' computers; our users would prefer to spend less time waiting for computations to complete and more time completing more tests with the program.
+The previous iterations of this project have managed to parallelize a large amount of the code for the shape modules that are currently implemented in the Licht program.
+Our clients have discussed with us their wishes to model more advanced objects than spheres and triaxial ellipsoids, such as collections of triangular facets.
+These objects require a decent amount of processing power to render, and while this is possible to provide a CPU, completing these computations on the CPU would take a long amount of time since they would be competing with other processes on the users' computers.
+Our users would prefer to spend less time waiting for computations to complete and more time completing tests with the program.
 A GPU implementation of this module or a GPU reimplementation of the rest of the code is a solution to this.